 I am a photographer.
 Since I was a kid, I have used a variety of film/camera formats—126, 110, 35 mm, 120, Polaroid (peel-apart, Spectra, SX-70, 600), and digital.
 You can view some of my photography on flickr: https://www.flickr.com/photos/lennbob/.

-I am a graphic designer.
+I am an occasional graphic designer.
 Unfortunately, I graduated from my chosen graphic design program after the economy tanked in 2008.
 That, combined with my total lack of interest in web/UI/UX design, scuttled my prospects for paying work in the field.
 Fortunately, I was able to put my skills to work producing my own books, with the occasional project done for others (e.g., the cover art to Kim Nathan’s ebook Dreaming Montana).
 Some examples of my work can be found at https://www.behance.net/alarmcatdesign.

 I am an occasional composer.
-I used to fiddle around on the family piano when I was a kid, and briefly tried teaching myself to play sax using my dad’s saxophone, but it was the synthesizer that sparked my interest (thanks to Elton John’s Goodbye Yellow Brick Road album).
-In December 1988, I finally bought a synthesizer; that led to a decade of creating my own music (and then noise), and releasing several DIY cassettes under the names Tinty Music and Observe Zero.
+I used to fiddle around on the family piano when I was a kid, and briefly tried teaching myself to play sax using my dad’s saxophone, but it was the synthesizer that sparked my interest (thanks largely to Elton John’s Goodbye Yellow Brick Road album).
+In December 1988, I finally bought a synthesizer; that led to a decade of creating my own music (and noise), and releasing several DIY cassettes under the names Tinty Music and Observe Zero.
 Most of my musical equipment was stolen in a burglary in 1998, ending that particular phase of my life; since then, I have created a few new pieces here and there by editing material (both existing and new) on my computer.
 You can listen to (and purchase) much of the material I released on the Bandcamp website at https://tintymusic.bandcamp.com/.

 I am an artist.
 I have had a couple of pieces exhibited in galleries (in 1997 or 1998, and in 2002), but mostly painting serves as an outlet for nonverbal expression (could that sound any more pretentious?).
-Since November 2018, I have been creating digital sketches on the iPad, first with the Notes app, and now with AutoDesk Sketchbook; examples can be found in the iPad paintings and sketches project gallery on Behance.
+Since November 2018, I have been creating digital sketches and paintings on the iPad, first with the Notes app, and now with AutoDesk Sketchbook; examples can be found in the iPad paintings and sketches project gallery on Behance.

 Regardless of the venue or medium, we all have our own voice; I figure mine is as worthy of being heard as anyone else’s.
 Whenever I have doubts of the validity of my writing, I remind myself of this.